plixy165/Classlink--My-Apps/README.md

 <br>
 [![Deploy To Koyeb](https://binbashbanana.github.io/deploy-buttons/buttons/remade/koyeb.svg)](https://app.koyeb.com/deploy?type=git&repository=github.com/UtopiaUnblocker/Utopia&branch=main&name=Utopia)

-If you would like to deploy Utopia but don't understand how to use these or need help, join our discord server here: https://discord.gg/hFZC5cgsmq
+If you would like to deploy a but don't understand how to use these or need help, join our discord server here: https://discord.gg/hFZC5cgsmq